TheFox/nagios-plugins/README.md

 ### Usage

 Since this plugin doesn't rely on a specific host you can add it to any existing host.
-Or you can just create a fake host like Google.
+Or you can just create a fake host like example.com.

 Here is an example **Commands** configuration: